Contact Carter Yorkies

 -

-to say our entire family adores her!
-She always makes us all
+say our entire family adores her!
+She always makes us all laugh

-laugh with her zany behavior, she’s always there to meet us at
+with her zany behavior, she’s always there to meet us at the door

-the door and she has become the best snuggling companion
+and she has become the best snuggling companion ever!
+She

-ever!
-She goes crazy when you say the “let’s go for a walk”
+goes crazy when you say the “let’s go for a walk” phrase and

-phrase and starts barking and spinning all the way to the door –
+starts barking and spinning all the way to the door – she’s a riot!

 I love all your new puppy pictures currently on your website and I